 IV.
 Environmental expenditure information

-The company is not the manufacturing, therefore is not applicable to the subject.
+The company is not the manufacturing, so it is not applicable to the subject.
+There is no loss incurred from polluting the environment, so the amount of loss in the future cannot be estimated.

 V. Labor relations